Andreas-Svensson/statistics/project/report.md

 For sepal measurements:

-> There is not a strong correlation between sepal width and length
+> A significant correlation could not be proven between sepal width and length

 A linear regression model can not be said to be well suited to predict sepal measurements as there a significant correlation between sepal width and length could not be proven.